VadeanFlaviuAlexandru/Simple_Calculator/README.md

 ## Key Features

-* A simple working calculator in React.
+* A simple working calculator.
 * Has a day and night theme button with nice animation.
 * Used this great nature palette for it: